qualiu/vscode-msr/README.md

 [Currently support well](#current-support-to-finding-definition-and-references) for: `C#`, `C++/C`, `Python`, `PowerShell`, `Batch/Bash`, `Java`, etc.

-This extension auto **disabled itself** finding definition for some languages which has good official extension support:
+vscode-msr **disabled itself** finding definition for some languages which has good official extension support:

 - Change config **msr.default.autoDisableFindDefinitionPattern** as your need.
 - You can [temporarily toggle](#get-the-best-combined-power) enabling this extension when official extension got problems.